Master of Social Work (MSW)

 The Certificate in Trauma Practice will prepare graduates for practice with a variety of populations in multiple settings including: schools and universities, community mental health centers, immigrant and refugee centers, the legal justice and prison systems, inpatient and outpatient hospitalization programs, and psychotherapeutic settings with children, adults, couples, families and groups.
 Students complete all regular MSW program requirements, as well as SW 528A Child and Adolescent Trauma, SW 528B Lifespan of Trauma Treatment: Adults and Families, and two Trauma Practice certificate electives.

-MSW with Certificate in Clinical Practice with Active Service Members, Veterans, and Families (On Campus and Online) (Launching Fall 2023)
+MSW with Certificate in Clinical Practice with Active Service Members, Veterans, and Families (On Campus and Online)

-This certificate provides MSW students with a unique opportunity to develop the knowledge and skills necessary to engage in effective and culturally-sensitive clinical practice with servicemembers, veterans, and their families.
+This certificate provides MSW students with a unique opportunity to develop the knowledge and skills necessary to engage in effective and culturally-sensitive clinical practice with service members, veterans, and their families.
 Students will learn about the systems and culture of the U.S. military; the sociocultural identity development of military personnel; the experiences, needs, and strengths of military individuals and families, with specific attention to minoritized groups; avenues of support for military personnel and their families; and specific assessment and intervention practices, with particular emphasis on PTSD and suicidality.
 This certificate prepares students to work with individuals and families at any stage of military involvement and in a variety of settings.

-Certificate in Mental Health Practice (Online)
+MSW with Certificate in Mental Health Practice (Online)

-Work with people who have experience with serious mental health conditions, including those with concurrent health conditions.
+The Certificate in Mental Health Practice prepares graduates to work with people who have experience with serious mental health conditions, including those with concurrent health conditions.
 Students will learn to recognize and address the significant impacts of stigma, marginalization, and discrimination that impede the health, safety, access to resources, and quality of life for people with serious mental health conditions.
 In addition, they will become skilled in delivering evidence-based and best practice approaches for managing symptoms and achieving wellness and recovery.
 Students will exit the program with an understanding of the role of social worker as both a provider and advocate working in collaboration with interdisciplinary teams, families, and other supports and services.

 Elective Courses